syntax53/MMUD-Explorer/README.md

 -UP: added the option to only copy the name of something when right-clicking and copying
 -UP: load character form will now be displayed when loading from recent list as well
 -UP: made using the second wrist slot default (for new installs)
 -UP: increased the minimum width and heigh of the main window
+-UP: re-organized global filter to allow you to filter by level and alignment without having a class selected

 Spells:
 -NEW: new field (from NMR v1.8+ exports) for displaying if spell is resistible by no one, anyone, and anti-magic
+-NEW: damage/mana efficiency column on spells
 -UP: spells restricted to classes via learning method now filtered (requires database created with NMR v1.7+)
 -UP: level used for calculating spell damage no longer minimized to required level (monsters don't obey req. level)
 -UP: if a spell executes a textblock and that textblock only casts spells, the spells will be displayed in the detail window

 Items:
 -NEW: filter weapons and armor by ability value
 -UP: added an "ability" column which will show the filtered ability value (won't show on compare window though)
 -UP: added a crits column to weapons and armor
 -UP: added an "average damage * 5" column to weapons
 -UP: item/key references for rooms and textblocks expanded (requires database created with NMR v1.7+)
 -UP: find best will now take AC/Enc ratio into account when stats are equal
 -UP: hardcoded item #s 68 & 100 (dragger & quarterstaff) as usable by "limited" weapon classes as is in the DLL